 The CPTP provides a systematic, progressive, and individualized program of training.
 Although a master's degree is included in the sequence of training, the program is oriented towards the Ph.D. degree as the final certification of accomplishment.
-Training will consist of four to five years of full time training in residence at UNL followed by a full time, one year, predoctoral clinical internship.
-Students who have received prior graduate training may accelerate their training if the faculty approves the adequacy of prior training.
-All clinical and academic training is completed before the predoctoral internship is undertaken.
-All students are required to have their dissertation proposals approved and are encouraged to have their data collected before leaving for internship.

 The pre-internship phase of training is divided roughly into 2 two-year segments.
 The first two years of the program emphasize a "core" curriculum in psychology and the development of "entry level" research and clinical skills.
 Courses in the first year emphasize basic psychological knowledge, research methodology and psychometrics, an introduction to the area of clinical psychology, individual assessment, psychopathology, basic interviewing skills, and ethical principles in science and practice.
 During the first semester of the first year, students participate in faculty research groups and develop a research prospectus.
 In their second semester they work with a research advisor, develop a research proposal and initiate a master's equivalence research project (MERP).
 During the second year of the first phase of training, students work on their MERP, begin their first supervised practicum (Clinical Intervention I & II) through the Psychological Consultation Center (the Clinical Psychology Training Program's clinic for research, training, and service), and complete their core curriculum.
 At the end of this first phase of training (after the second semester of the second year), each student in good standing in the program takes an oral exam conducted by their clinical intervention instructor and two clinical faculty members.
-The purpose of this exam, called Clinical Comps, is to demonstrate that the student has a basic evidence based orientation to clinical practice and entry level clinical skills in assessment and therapy.
+The purpose of this exam, called Clinical Comps, is to demonstrate that the student has a basic evidence-based orientation to clinical practice and entry level clinical skills in assessment and therapy.
 In effect the clinical faculty then certifies these skills by conferring the master's degree upon successful completion of this exam and the first two years of professional and research training.
 This exam also serves as the first exam of the Ph.D. comprehensive examination process which will be completed in the fourth year.